BlackriverOrg/anysolve-docs/docs/showcase/chart-generator/chart-generator.md

-# Task: Chart generator
+# Tool: Chart generator

 Welcome to the world of effortless chart creation with the Chart Generator provided by AnySolve!
-This showcase highlights the innovative [Chart Generator | Generate Chart by Text](https://www.anysolve.ai/tools/intern-text-to-image-description-chart) task that empowers you to transform textual descriptions into captivating visual representations.
+This showcase highlights the innovative [Chart Generator | Generate Chart by Text](https://www.anysolve.ai/tools/intern-text-to-image-description-chart) tool that empowers you to transform textual descriptions into captivating visual representations.

-**Note**: The remarkable capabilities of AnySolve have brought this task to life.
-Moreover, you have the power to craft similar tasks effortlessly using the intuitive task designer.
+**Note**: The remarkable capabilities of AnySolve have brought this tool to life.
+Moreover, you have the power to craft similar tools effortlessly using the intuitive tool designer.

 ## Introduction Video